samWidlund/mathAlarmClock/README.md

 # MathAlarmClock
-Highschool work from last year in highschool.
-Made on Rasperry Pi 3 with python.
+Highschool work, made on Rasperry Pi 3 with python.